Shoes01/7DRL-2019/ROAD_MAP.md

 ### CONTENT - Monsters
 ` Race and Soul mechanic `
 The race of a unit will determine its baseline stat.
 Example: a rat has a baseline stat of 1.
 A goblin has a baseline stat of 5.
-The soul of a unit will determine how the stat value determine ATT, DEF, etc.
+The soul of a unit will determine how the stat value determine ATK, DEF, etc.
 The eccentricity of a soul will determine how far apart numbers can be in the soul.
 * Stats can be negative, but will be treated as 0?
 The rank of the soul will determine its net worth.
 (Example: a rare sould would have a sum of +5)